stephomi/nomadsculpt.com/manual/docs/topology.md

 #### Separate
-If you have a single object based on several disconnected part, you can split this object into several objects.
+If you have a single object based on several disconnected parts, you can split this object into several objects.
 This can be seen as the opposite of [Simple Merging](#simple-merge).

 <video width='360' preload='metadata' poster='./videos/merge_separate.jpg' controls>